Nufflee/EPIC/README.md

 # EPIC

-EPIC is a small kernel/OS experiment with the goal of running a precompiled 64-bit (or 32-bit) Linux ELF executable of `echo` to learn what it takes to make such an OS.
+EPIC is a small kernel/OS experiment with the goal of running a precompiled 32-bit Linux ELF executable of `echo` to learn what it takes to make such an OS.

-The kernel can currently only run in 32-bit protected mode on an x86 (i386) machine.
+The kernel can currently only run in 32-bit protected mode on an x86 (i386) machines.

-Development is sometimes streamed on [my Twitch channel](https://www.twitch.tv/nuffleee).
+Development is streamed on [my Twitch channel](https://www.twitch.tv/nuffleee).

 ## Features

 - Simple memory management (physical page allocator and malloc)
-- Serial port communication (transmission/TX)
+- Serial port output
 - VGA text mode driver
 - Basic interrupt-driven keyboard driver
 - Simple terminal emulator
-- ATA driver
+- ATA harad drive driver
 - Custom read-only file system - EPICFS
 - Syscalls
+- Binary execution (only flat binaries for now)

 ## Dependencies

 - i686 gcc8
+- nasm
 - make
 - python3 (for mkfs.epic tool that generates an EPICFS image)
-- nasm (for compiling the hello_world.asm program)
 - qemu (for testing and debugging)
 - xorriso (optional, only needed for ISO creation)